Scholarships and Grants

 The Bursary, established by the Queensland Government to recognise the 40th anniversary of the 1967 Constitutional referendum, is named in honour of the late Lambert McBride - an advocate and lobbyist for Queensland Indigenous rights.

-Michael Baker, a second year Bachelor of Oral Health student at Griffith University, is the 2012 recipient of the Lambert-McBride Perpetual Bursary.
-Mr Baker already holds a Bachelor of Business degree and at 23 years of age, has already an impressive list of qualifications, volunteer experience and academic record.
+Shea Spierings, a second year Bachelor of Arts student in International Studies at the University of Queensland, is the 2013 recipient of the Lambert-McBride Perpetual Bursary.
+Mr Spierings is 23 years of age, and already has an impressive list of qualifications and academic record.
+He has a strong interest in domestic and international political issues.

 Between 2008 and 2012 the Indigenous Lighthouse Grants provided funds to support 50 projects.
 A selection of case studies from these projects and full lists of the successful applicants are listed below: